About hay fever

 Hay fever treatment

 There’s no cure for hay fever, so treatment aims to manage symptoms.

 Corticosteroid nose sprays are the best treatment for hay fever, especially for a blocked nose.
 Your child can use them safely throughout the pollen season for seasonal hay fever or throughout the year for perennial hay fever.

 For severe hay fever that won’t go away, your doctor might consider sending your child to a specialist for immunotherapy.
-Immunotherapy is also known as desensitisation, and involves giving your child gradually bigger doses of an allergen for 3-6 months to desensitise her.
+Immunotherapy is also known as desensitisation, and it involves giving your child gradually bigger doses of an allergen for 3-6 months to desensitise them.
 This treatment aims to change the body’s immune system and switch off the allergy.

 Hay fever prevention